Jack Ruby: Ruby's motive

-Russell Moore, an acquaintance of Ruby, testified to the Commission that Ruby expressed no bitterness towards Oswald and called him "a good looking guy," comparing him to Paul Newman.
+Russell Moore, an acquaintance of Ruby, testified to the Commission that Ruby expressed no bitterness towards Oswald and called him "a good looking guy," comparing him to the actor Paul Newman.
+Announcer Glen Duncan also said Ruby described Oswald as a "fairly nice looking kid" comparing him to Newman.

-David Scheim noted in his book Contract on America that some people claimed that Ruby was upset over the weekend of the assassination, while others said that he was not.
-On Friday night, TV newsman Vic Robertson Jr. saw Ruby at police headquarters and said that he "appeared to be anything but under stress or strain.
-He seemed happy, jovial, was joking and laughing".
-Announcer Glen Duncan also said that Ruby "was not grieving" and seemed "happy that evidence was piling up against Oswald".
+Author David Scheim writes that while some described Ruby as upset over the weekend of the assassination, others said that he was not.
+TV newsman Vic Robertson Jr. saw Ruby at police headquarters on Friday night and said that he "appeared to be anything but under stress or strain.
+He seemed happy, jovial, was joking and laughing."
+Duncan also said that Ruby "was not grieving" and seemed "happy that evidence was piling up against Oswald."